Bhandup: Retail

 In recent years, several mall construction projects have been initiated in Bhandup.
 One reason for Bhandup being a prime location for malls is its proximity to affluent areas like Powai and Mulund.
 In the past few years, several industries in Bhandup have shifted or started shifting out of Mumbai, rendering vast tracts of land vacant.
 These land-plots are being used for the construction of huge residential complexes, in turn, providing the customer base for these malls.

-Dreams the Mall, being developed by Satra Properties, is one of the biggest malls in Bhandup.
-It is located close to Bhandup Railway Station.
 Neptune Magnet Mall is a shopping mall that is part of a satellite township, Living Point, comprising six towers of 22 stories each being developed by Neptune group.
 Some of the other malls in the area include the Leo Mall and a shopping space being developed by HBS Centrix.
+Dreams the Mall, developed by Satra Properties, located close to Bhandup Railway Station, was one of the biggest malls in Bhandup.
+However due to multiple fires, the 1st occurring on 25-March-2021 in Sunrise Hospital with a loss of 11 lives and the 2nd incident on 04-March-2022 the Dreams mall is currently non operational.